pcafrica/advanced_programming_2023-2024/lectures/10/10-py_intro.md

     return s * n
 ```

-Type hinting just helps your users and IDE identify dtypes and identify bugs.
+Type hinting just helps your users and IDE identify dtypes and possible bugs.
 It's just another level of documentation.
 They do not force users to use that date type, for example, I can still pass an `dict` to `repeat_string` if I want to:

 ```python
 repeat_string({'key_1': 1, 'key_2': 2})